 Today, HKU-Pasteur provides superb opportunities and support for outstanding young scientists to achieve excellence in fundamental research and its applications, while also delivering an advanced teaching and training program.
 HKU-Pasteur’s dual affiliation heightens its visibility and attractiveness to brilliant students and young scientists, who are recruited from around the world to join our lab and courses.

 These questions are probed under the direction of 6 Group Leaders and a staff of 45-50 people of more than 10 nationalities.
-Thanks to its membership in the Institut Pasteur International Network, which links 32 institutes around the world through the same missions and values, HKU-Pasteur has access to a remarkable collection of human, animal, vector, and pathogen samples from all parts of the world.
+Thanks to its membership in the Pasteur Network, which links 32 institutes around the world through the same missions and values, HKU-Pasteur has access to a remarkable collection of human, animal, vector, and pathogen samples from all parts of the world.

 HKU-Pasteur also leads a number of global projects